vickjoeobi/nrw-html-and-css-2021-spring/sessions/session2/StudentNotes.md

 This sections introduces CSS and it's purpose is also to give a solid foundational understanding of the following questions around CSS:

 - What is CSS?
-- Who and when created CSS?
+- Who created CSS, and when was CSS created?
 - Who maintains CSS?
 - What are the different use cases for CSS?
 - What is the latest CSS version?